seatreeg/dashCam/README.md

 - After completing the combined csv, use the action definition we specified

 topics of meeting
-- blinker circuit
-- gopro
+- limited rove gyro
-- gyro??
+- gyro test garmin
-- other goals
+-